Cuba defies all the things I’d assumed about the country

 Musings of my 7 nights in Cuba.

 Day 1.
-Fri.
-Long flight via Madrid.
-Madrid airport was confusing with poor signage for terminals and Transit.
+A Long flight via Madrid.
+Madrid airport was confusing, with poor signage for terminals and transit.
 There is a separate channel for transit passengers (to the right and up the stairs) as you enter the terminal building.
 This avoids having to double passport entry/departure with everyone else.

-The drive from the airport to Old Havana, took around 30mins and was dark and uneventful.
-Very surprised at the charm of Casa Viega (a casa Particular).
-Recently opened, with comfortable ensuite rooms and AC.
-It’s s traditional house, which is ideal for Achoice and typical of this style.
+The drive from the airport to Old Havana took around 30mins and was dark and uneventful.
+I was very surprised at the charm of Casa Viega (a Casa Particular).
+Recently opened, with comfortable ensuite rooms and AC, it’s a traditional house, which is what we prefer at Archipelago Choice.
 Very impressed by accommodation, especially as the approach is full of dilapidated old buildings.

 Had a snack and drink on roof terrace before hitting the sack.
 Slept well.